ossers19/burger/README.md

-# burger
-this is an app for burgers and devouring
+this is an app for burger lol